kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 stakeholders: []
 approved-by: []
 status: Draft
-last-updated: 2025-08-08
+last-updated: 2025-08-13
 ---

 # Overview

 Before this feature, AKS customers had to hand‑craft blue/green flows and stitch alerts to decide whether to proceed or stop upgrades.
-Now, AKS customers can declare application SLO guardrails (Azure Monitor alerts and Prometheus rules) that the upgrade process enforces with canary and soak checks to automatically pause or abort on anomalies.
+Now, AKS customers can declare application SLO guardrails using Azure Managed Prometheus rule groups that the upgrade process enforces with canary and soak checks to automatically pause or abort on anomalies.

 ## Problem Statement / Motivation